 - Ficaria verna subsp. verna (

-The second two are much more ubiquitous occurring with several exceptions mostly throughout the UK and have smaller flowers, up to 4cm across, with bulbils after flowering on both the
+The second two are much more ubiquitous occurring with several exceptions mostly throughout the UK and have smaller flowers, up to 4cm across, with bulbils in the leaf-axils after flowering on both the

 Bulbiferous Celandine and the ssp. ficariiformis).